csecareanu/linux/bash_scripting/standard_streams.md

 * "<" este operatorul de redirectare al intrarii
 * ">&" Redirecteaza iesirea unui fisier in altul

+## Summary
+`command > output.txt`: The standard output stream will be redirected to the file only, it will not be visible in the terminal.
+If the file already exists, it gets overwritten.

+`command >> output.txt`: The standard output stream will be redirected to the file only, it will not be visible in the terminal.
+If the file already exists, the new data will get appended to the end of the file.

+`command 2> output.txt`: The standard error stream will be redirected to the file only, it will not be visible in the terminal.
+If the file already exists, it gets overwritten.

+`command 2>> output.txt`: The standard error stream will be redirected to the file only, it will not be visible in the terminal.
+If the file already exists, the new data will get appended to the end of the file.

+`command &> output.txt` or `command > output.txt 2>&1`: Both the standard output and standard error stream will be redirected to the file only, nothing will be visible in the terminal.
+If the file already exists, it gets overwritten.

+`command &>> output.txt` or `command >> output.txt 2>&1`: Both the standard output and standard error stream will be redirected to the file only, nothing will be visible in the terminal.
+If the file already exists, the new data will get appended to the end of the file..

+`command | tee output.txt`: The standard output stream will be copied to the file, it will still be visible in the terminal.
+If the file already exists, it gets overwritten.

+`command | tee -a output.txt`: The standard output stream will be copied to the file, it will still be visible in the terminal.
+If the file already exists, the new data will get appended to the end of the file.

+`command |& tee output.txt`: Both the standard output and standard error streams will be copied to the file while still being visible in the terminal.
+If the file already exists, it gets overwritten.

+`command |& tee -a output.txt`: Both the standard output and standard error streams will be copied to the file while still being visible in the terminal.
+If the file already exists, the new data will get appended to the end of the file.

 ## Standard streams
 Standard streams are interconnected input and output communication channels between a computer program and its environment when it begins execution.
 The three input/output (I/O) connections are called standard input (stdin), standard output (stdout) and standard error (stderr).